 In 2018 Tim was selected as one of 30 artists to participate in the prestigious Adelaide Biennial of Australian Art, “Divided Worlds” at the Art Gallery of South Australia.

-Justin Ginsberg was born and raised in Dallas Texas, before traveling the country learning from practicing artists before returning to his home city.
+Justin Ginsberg was born and raised in Dallas Texas, before traveling the country learning from practicing artists.
 Since 2013, he has been the head of the glass area and assistant professor at the University of Texas at Arlington, while also pursuing his own creative practice and research.
 His work focuses on the systems and structures we use for understanding the world around us.
 He questions the known and orderliness, while also bringing context to the unknown and chaotic.
 He considers process and action as he explores the perceived boundaries of materials and the presumed nature of things.

 Justin shows his work nationally and internationally, including a solo exhibition in Berlin Germany at Berlin Glas eV.
 In 2013.
 He has been included into New Glass Review five out of the last six years, and recently the Kunstpalast Museum in Dussledorf Germany acquired one of his works for their permanent collection.
 In 2015, he completed residencies at West TX A&M, The Corning Museum of Glass, The Tacoma Museum of Glass, and Wheaton Arts.
 He looks forward to a solo exhibition at the Traver Gallery, and teaching at the Toyama City Institute of Glass, later this year.